 We continue to spend our Pupil Premium in a variety of ways to ensure that we have removed children’s barriers to learning.
 At St Joseph’s, whilst we support a range of interventions, we believe that the key to all children’s progress and achievement is Quality First Teaching.
 We have used some of the Pupil Premium funding to support staff development to ensure that pupils are receiving quality teaching.
 We have also used the funding to develop our Pupil Premium children’s talents and interests to raise self esteem and develop positive approaches to learning.
 We have been lucky enough to take part in a variety of sporting and dance and drama events that have enabled the children feel a sense of achievement.
 We have also used Pupil Premium to support talented artists.

-It is the responsibility of the Headteacher Mrs. C. Gili-Ross to report to Governors on a termly basis about the provision and progress of children in receipt of the Pupil Premium funding.
+It is the responsibility of the Acting Headteacher Mrs. P. MacDougall to report to Governors on a termly basis about the provision and progress of children in receipt of the Pupil Premium funding.